 10)REGISTRATION OF THE DEED

 Within a period of 6 to 8 weeks the Notary is responsible to register the deed at the “conservatoria dei registri immobiliari”.
 Thanks to this registration your title will become effective at the Land and Urban property Registry.
-After this the Notary will be able to provide you a copy of the deed which will act as your title deed.
+After this, the Notary will be able to provide you with a copy of the deed which will act as your title deed.